Access a printer-friendly PDF version here.

-Restricted Substance Lists (RSLs): A list of substances that ECHA has decided to restrict (whether limit or ban) for manufacture, import or use.
-Specific conditions such as labelling or technical measures can be imposed.
+Restricted Substance Lists (RSLs): A list of substances that manufacturers have decided to restrict (whether limit or ban).

 Substance: Generally, something made of a single element or molecule.

-Substance of Interest (SOI): Any element or chemical that is of interest to those wanting to know about its effects on human health and/or the environment.
+Substance of Interest (SOI): Any element or substance that is of interest to those wanting to know about its effects on human health and/or the environment.

 Totally chlorine free (TCF): Indicates a bleaching process for fluff pulp, and the resulting fluff pulp, where the bleaching agents do not contain chlorine as an element or as an atom in the molecule.
 TCF refers to complete absence of chlorine (in any form) in materials and products.

 Toxic: Poisonous or otherwise harmful to the environment or human health if inhaled, ingested, or absorbed through the skin.

 Trace Amounts: A very low concentration of a chemical or element.
 Trace amounts may or may not be detectable, depending on the sensitivity of the test.